Ohio leaders recommend delaying Tuesday primary to June 2 - WHIZ News

-COLUMBUS, Ohio (AP) — The results of Ohio’s primary election, which had been scheduled for Tuesday and includes a presidential race and battles for congressional and state legislative nominations, might not be decided until after polls close June 2.

-The governor and elections chief on Monday recommended postponing in-person voting as the number of cases of COVID-19 across the state rises.
+COLUMBUS, Ohio (AP) — Ohio officials sought a court order to postpone the state’s primary election scheduled for Tuesday, as authorities around the country have moved to prevent large gatherings of people amid the coronavirus pandemic.

-Gov. Mike DeWine and Secretary of State Frank LaRose, both Republicans, said at a news conference that a lawsuit would be filed to postpone in-person voting until June 2.
-The two officials do not have the power to postpone an election on their own.
+Gov. Mike DeWine and Secretary of State Frank LaRose, both Republicans, backed a lawsuit on Monday by voters who are asking the court to push in-person voting back until June 2 for the primary, which includes battles for presidential and congressional nominations; that would also give anyone casting absentee ballots more time.
+Neither official has the power to postpone an election on his own.

-If they get a court order to delay in-person voting, they said, absentee voting will continue until June.
-Questions have been raised about the impact on turnout, but DeWine said he didn’t want older voters to face the choice of staying home, as recommended, or going out to vote.
+There have been questions raised about the impact on turnout among both elderly and youth voters, and DeWine said he didn’t want older voters to face the choice of staying home, as recommended, or going out to vote.

 “We should not force them to make this choice, the choice between their health and their constitutional rights and their duties as American citizens,” DeWine said.